 This post may contain affiliate links.
 Please read our disclaimer for more information.

-Mistakes new moms must avoid with newborns
+Not-so-common Mistakes new moms make with newborns

 1. Overfeeding or less feeding

-If you are giving a top feed (formula feed) start with a small portion because when you are bottle feeding, there is a slight chance of being overfed.
-Babies have a tiny stomach that fills up fairly quickly.
-Overfeeding would not harm but it will eventually result in a huge spit-up and the baby is going to throw up almost everything.
+If you are giving a top feed (formula feed), start with a small portion because when you are bottle feeding, there is a slight chance of overfeeding as bottles are fairly easy to feed.
+Babies have tiny stomach that fills up fairly quickly.

-2. Not burping
+2. Not burping your baby after a feed

 3. Waking them up for Night Feedings

 Babies need 8 to 12 feedings in 24 hours each day.
 Each feed has to be in 2 to 3 hours.
-Moreover, you can stretch one feed to 4 hours, preferably at night if your baby has been eating well during the day.
+Gradually you can stretch feeding hours as the baby gets to eat better with time.

 12 Reasons why your baby is having trouble sleeping through the night.

-4. Exclusively breastfeeding when there is not enough supply
+6. Exclusively breastfeeding when there is not enough supply

 Unfortunately, it is normal for babies to lose weight during the early days of life after birth.
 About 7 to 10% of newborn weight loss from their birth weight is considered normal.
-However, milk supply gets better as the baby latches properly and, the more you feed, the more supply comes in.
-Once the milk supply settles in, your baby starts gaining weight.

-If your baby loses more than 10% of her birth weight in the early days of her life and she does not have enough wet diapers within 24 to 48 hours, then this needs immediate attention.
+• If your baby loses more than 10% of her birth weight in the early days of her life and she does not have enough wet diapers within 24 to 48 hours, then this needs immediate attention.

 Talk to your doctor about other possible options.